peaks-and-valleys/peaks-and-valleys.github.io/README.md

 ## Blog function

 This site has a simple blog function.
-Articles are written in Markdown and placed in `content/blog`.
-Each article has a YAML header:
+Each article has a YAML frontmatter:

 ```
 ---